-If the magic is still real for you, then a visit to the city of dreaming spires, AKA Oxford, will guarantee a trip down memory lane in the form of plenty of Harry Potter filming locations, inspiration, and more.
-So, if you’re looking for a dreamy destination, then experience the mystery of one of England’s oldest university cities during this tour of Harry Potter in Oxford!
+If the magic is still real for you too, then a visit to the city of dreaming spires, AKA Oxford, will guarantee a trip down memory lane in the form of plenty of Harry Potter filming locations, inspiration, and more.
+And so, if you’re looking for a dreamy destination, then experience the mystery and history of one of England’s oldest university cities during this tour of Harry Potter in Oxford!

 Dining Hall, Christ Church College

 The main highlight of Christ Church College, a piece of Oxford University which was first founded by Henry VIII is the magnificent dining hall.
 This long room was used as the inspiration for ‘The Great Hall’ in the wizarding series.
 And so, if you make it your mission to see just one Harry Potter filming location in Oxford, then make it the dining hall.